What is Curcumin Used For?

 One of the biggest double-edged swords when it comes to mood and cognition is the glutamatergic system in the brain.
 On the one hand, it is absolutely crucial for learning and memory.
 On the other hand, it can overexcite cells in the brain, which may inflict major damage on them.
 Due to this, we want to always ensure that glutamatergic signals are balanced, and that we are protected from glutamatergic overactivity.
 Curcumin may regulate glutamatergic overactivity while not significantly limiting glutamatergic activity throughout the brain.
 This is ideal, as we are preserving the positive effects of glutamatergic signaling, while limiting the negatives.

 Another target, that appears to be unique to Longvida, is inhibition of glycogen synthase kinase 3 beta (GSK-3 beta).
 GSK-3 beta is an enzyme that has widespread inhibitory effects throughout the brain.
-Inhbition of GSK-3 beta, by Longvida, can result in enhanced neuroplasticity and functioning of various neurotransmitter systems such as the serotonergic and dopaminergic system.
+Inhbition of GSK-3 beta, by Longvida, can result in enhanced neuroplasticity and functioning of various neurotransmitter systems.
 As such, inhibition of GSK-3 beta by Longvida can promote a positive mood.

 In addition to the comprehensive benefits Longvida curcumin has on the brain, it is also a great overall health booster.
 Curcumin appears to have an overall protective effect on the cardiovascular system, especially on our blood vessels.
 One of the ways by which curcumin achieves this is by significantly upregulating circulating nitric oxide levels.
 Nitric oxide is a signaling molecule which causes blood vessels to relax.
 This is often referred to as vasodilation.
 Vasodilation will promote blood flow, which should have an overall positive effect on the cardiovascular system.
 In combination with curcumin’s oxidation and inflammation support, this benefit indicates that curcumin can be a great option for promoting healthy cardiovascular function.